 Completion and Certification of Quarterly Project Effort Certifications

 Quarterly Project Effort Certifications are generated for each federal award that has non-faculty salary charges at the subactivity level.
 Each quarterly certification includes all non-faculty personnel who were charged to the account during the quarter.
 The quarterly certifications follow the fiscal year: July-September, October-December, January-March, and April-June.
 Once released to the PI, the certifications should be completed within 30 calendar days.

-The PI of an award or part-of account is expected to sign his/her Quarterly Project Effort Certification(s).
-The certifier is attesting that he/she has sufficient technical knowledge and/or is in a position that provides for suitable means of verification that the work was performed.
+The PI of an award or part-of account is expected to sign their Quarterly Project Effort Certification(s).
+The certifier is attesting that they have sufficient technical knowledge and/or is in a position that provides for suitable means of verification that the work was performed.
 There are circumstances when it may be appropriate for the PI to delegate this responsibility to another individual, a designee, associated with the project.

 Certifiers of Quarterly Project Effort Certifications are expected to review the payroll distribution percentages on the effort report and determine whether those percentages reasonably correspond to the individual’s actual effort on the project.
-Variances up to and including 3% of the individual’s total salary for each award listed for the period being certified are allowable and do not require an adjustment.
+Variances up to and including 3% of the individual’s salary for the period being certified are allowable and do not require an adjustment or recertification.
 Variances over 3% should be corrected, in compliance with the Cost Transfer Policy, prior to final approval of the certification.
 (For example: a certification with a charge to an award for 40% of an individual’s time in that quarter can be approved provided the actual effort is between 37% - 43%, +/- 3%).